Kingston Regatta 2007 - 150th Anniversary

 Health & Safety

-1. Entries must be received, via OARA, by 12.00 noon on Monday 7 July 2008.
+1. Entries must be received, via BROE2, by 10am on Monday 8 July 2024.

 2. Crews that notify the Entries Secretary that they wish to withdraw after entries close are still liable to pay the entry fee.